Composite Arch Bridges

 - 2011 Engineering Excellence Awards by the American Council of Engineering Companies (ACEC)

 - 2010 Most Creative Product Award by the American Composites Manufacturers Association (ACMA)

-The Composite Arch Bridge System, known as Bridge-In-A-BackpackTM, is a lightweight, corrosion resistant system for short to medium span bridge construction using FRP composite arch tubes that act as reinforcement and formwork for cast-in-place concrete.
-The arches are easily transportable, rapidly deployable and do not require the heavy equipment or large crews needed to handle the weight of traditional construction materials.
+The Composite Arch Bridge System, known as Bridge-In-A-BackpackTM, is a lightweight, corrosion resistant system for short to medium span bridge construction.
+The system uses FRP composite arch tubes which act as reinforcement and formwork for cast-in-place concrete.
+The arches are easily transportable, rapidly deployable, and do not require the heavy equipment or large crews needed to handle the weight of traditional construction materials.

-The patented FRP system has been tested with advanced structural characterization, predictive modeling, and fatigue testing, along with environmental durability tests for UV, fire, and abrasion resistance.
+The patented FRP system has been tested with advanced structural characterization, predictive modeling, and fatigue testing.
+Additionally, with environmental durability tests for UV, fire, and abrasion resistance were conducted.

 - Coincides with the American Association of State Highway and Transportation Officials (AASHTO) code

 - Extends structural lifespan up to 100 years